 - Format: Please provide the estimated word count of the completed manuscript (including notes, references, and appendices) and descriptions of any illustrations (figures, tables, photos, etc.).

 - Market: Questions to consider include: Is your book intended for scholars/specialists?
 In what fields and at what levels (e.g., undergraduate majors or non-majors, graduate students, etc.)?
-Are their specific courses in which it might be used?
+Are there specific courses in which it might be used?
 Will it appeal to general readers?
 Please also include any information about your author platform (e.g., social media presence, public engagement) and ways you might promote the book.

 - List of recent comparable and competing titles: Include a brief description of each one, noting how it relates to and/or differs from your own book.
 You might think of these as books alongside which yours would belong on a bookshelf.